kailIII/restaurant-1/README.md

 - dynamically managed food menu with ajax,
 - booking tables for 2 or 6 people,
 - admin panel and login page,
-- chart with reservation data,
-- table with reservation data,
+- chart and table with reservation data,
 - excel and pdf import option for reservation data,
 - editable content,
 - form to set basic website informations (e.g. e-mail, phone),